 In principle, someone who is under the control of the UAS operator or remote pilot at a mass public event must be able to:

 To use an example: if filming with an unmanned aircraft at a large music festival or public event, it would not be sufficient for the audience/those present to be informed of the UAS operation via a public-address system, or in advance by e-mail or text.
 Those types of communication channels do not satisfy the points above.

 Permission has occasionally been granted for unmanned aircraft flights at public events by special arrangement.
 These permissions have been extremely limited and usually involve a segregated take-off site with the unmanned aircraft operating only vertically within strict lateral limits.
 There is no allowance for direct over-flight of persons in these circumstances.

-National Qualified Entities (NQEs) are established to assess the competence of people operating small unmanned aircraft as part of the CAA's process in granting operating permissions.
+Recognised Assessment Entities (RAEs) are established to assess the competence of people operating small unmanned aircraft as part of the CAA's process in granting operating permissions.

-Assessment by an NQE is necessary for those with no previous aviation training or qualifications.
-To achieve this, NQEs may offer a short educational course/programme prior to the competency assessment aimed at bringing an individual's knowledge up to the required level (but please note that these are not CAA approved training courses).
+Assessment by an RAE is necessary for those with no previous aviation training or qualifications.
+To achieve this, RAEs may offer a short educational course/programme prior to the competency assessment aimed at bringing an individual's knowledge up to the required level (but please note that these are not CAA approved training courses).

 After successfully completing the theory element, applicants will:

 Flight assessments are normally arranged and completed at your own pace: